 (c) Insurers must date stamp all palliative care requests upon receipt.
-Within 30 days of receiving the request, the insurer must send written notice to the attending physician, worker, and worker's attorney approving or disapproving the request.
+Within 30 days of receiving the request, the insurer must send written notice approving or disapproving the request to the attending physician, the provider who will provide the care, the worker, and the worker's attorney.
+If the request is disapproved, the notice must include the following paragraph, in bold text: